-On April 1, 2021, the Supreme Court, Suffolk County issued a Decision and Order that found: (1) LIPA's T&D properties are not exempt from real-property taxation for tax years 2014/15 through 2019/20 by reason of LIPA's failure to timely challenge its unlawful assessment as non-exempt, taxable properties by the Town Assessors during those tax years; and (2) compelling LIPA to pay to Suffolk County alleged unpaid real property taxes levied against the T&D properties for tax years 2014/15 through 2019/20 (by stipulation, the judgment includes the 2020/21 tax year).
+On April 1, 2021, the Supreme Court, Suffolk County, issued a Decision and Order that found: (1) LIPA's T&D properties are not exempt from real-property taxation for tax years 2014/15 through 2019/20 by reason of LIPA's failure to timely challenge its unlawful assessment as non-exempt, taxable properties by the Town Assessors during those tax years; and (2) compelling LIPA to pay to Suffolk County alleged unpaid real property taxes levied against the T&D properties for tax years 2014/15 through 2019/20.
 A judgment was entered on October 8, 2021.
-LIPA filed a notice of appeal from the judgment on October 14, 2021, and the appeal was filed on December 17, 2021.
+By stipulation, the judgment included the 2020/21 tax year.
+LIPA filed an appeal on December 17, 2021.
+The appeal has been fully briefed by all parties and is awaiting an oral argument date from the appellate court.
 Enforcement of the judgment is stayed pending the determination of LIPA's appeal.
-LIPA estimates the potential exposure with penalties and interest to be approximately \$90 million, growing at a potential addition of \$22 million per year in the event of an adverse result on appeal.
-LIPA obtained regulatory approval from the Board to defer the recovery of these costs from its customers until the conclusion of the appeal process.
+LIPA estimates the potential exposure with penalties and interest to be approximately \$120 million, growing at a potential addition of up to \$30 million per year in the event of an adverse result on appeal.
+LIPA obtained regulatory approval from its Board to defer the recovery of these costs from its customers until the conclusion of the appeal process.
 The Authority does not believe this litigation will have a material adverse impact on its business or the affairs of the Authority or LIPA.